Skip to main content

 November 28, 2022

-Congresswoman Frederica S. Wilson issued the following statement in honor of Black History Month:
+Congresswoman Frederica S. Wilson issued the following statement in response to the collapse of the pedestrian bridge on FIU's campus:

 November 28, 2022